 10. More of us have unusual names now than ever.

-If you follow the statistics issued by the Social Security Administration, you might have heard this rule of thumb: about 75% of all names given in any year are represented in the Top 1000.
-Dig a little deeper, and you’ll notice that the percentage drops a little each year.
+If you follow the statistics issued by the Social Security Administration, you might have heard this rule of thumb: less than 75% of all names given in any year are represented in the Top 1000.
+Dig a little deeper, and you’ll notice that the percentage seems to be inching down over time.

 In 1999, over 84% of boys and nearly 73% of girls received one of the 1000 most popular names, or about 78.6% overall.

 By 2008, the numbers were 79.54% of boys and 67.25% of girls.
 That’s 73.54% overall, 5% less than a decade earlier.

 And in 2019?
 77% of boys and 67.59% of girls, or 72.4% overall received a Top 1000 name.